cloud-native-toolkit/cloud-shell-commands/README.md

 Set of scripts to enable fast access to setup to the **Cloud Native Toolkit** in the cloud shell, if you shell has expired you will need to re-run your setup.

+## Fork

+Fork this repo into you personal github account and customize the parameters for you personal configuration.
+Then use the git repo to clone into the Cloud Shell.

 ### Follow these commands to configure the commands

 The **cloud-shell-commands** contains a number of very useful commands for a developer or sys admin.
 They are also very useful for when you are running education, enablement or workshops where you want the developer to live 100% in the web browser.